 Sampling associated with the EPA's Fifth Unregulated Contaminant Monitoring Rule (UCMR 5) is being conducted nationwide between 2023 and 2025.
-We will test our water for 29 PFAS compounds (plus lithium) under UCMR 5 to help the EPA assess the public health and environmental risks of these substances in drinking water.
-See the section on UCMR 5.
+Our water was tested for 29 PFAS compounds (plus lithium) under UCMR 5 in 2023 and early 2024 to help the EPA assess the public health and environmental risks of these substances.
+See the section on UCMR 5 for the excellent results.

-In March 2023, the EPA announced proposed national drinking water standards - known as Maximum Contaminant Levels (MCLs) for two PFAS compounds, PFOA and PFOS, at four (4) parts per trillion each.
+In March 2023, the EPA announced proposed national drinking water standards, known as Maximum Contaminant Levels (MCLs), for two PFAS compounds, PFOA and PFOS, at four (4) parts per trillion each.
 The EPA also announced a proposed "Hazard Index" calculation for four additional PFAS compounds that establishes an MCL for the mixture if it rises above a certain level.
-Following public comment and scientific review processes, it was anticipated that the new standards would be announced in early 2024.
-This has not occurred as of March 1, 2024.
-The effective date for the new standards will likely be three years after the date of the announcement.
+Following public comment and scientific review processes, the new standards were finalized on April 10, 2024.
+Individual regulations were set for five (5) PFAS compounds in addition to the "Hazard Index."
+Public water systems must complete initial monitoring by 2027 and implement solutions by 2029 to reduce these compounds if monitoring shows levels that exceed the new MCLs.

-While there is significant debate about the EPA's proposed standards and "Hazard Index," the ACSA can report that, based on past testing, PFAS compounds are not a significant issue in Crozet, as well as in our other service areas.
-While we were not required to do so, the ACSA has worked with the RWSA for several years to monitor PFAS compounds in your water.
+While there has been significant debate about the EPA's new standards, the ACSA can report that, based on past testing, PFAS compounds are clearly not a significant issue in the Urban Area or in our other service areas.
+In a proactive approach, the ACSA has worked with the RWSA for several years to monitor PFAS compounds in your water.

-In ten (10) rounds of testing between December 2018 and February 2024 involving the source water and treated water of six treatment plants managed by Rivanna Water and Sewer Authority, PFOA has been detected on only one occasion at 2.1 parts per trillion (ppt).
+In numerous rounds of testing since 2018 involving the source water and treated water of six treatment plants managed by Rivanna Water and Sewer Authority, PFOA has been detected on only one occasion at 2.1 parts per trillion (ppt).
 PFOS has never been detected.
-The reporting limit used by the certified contract laboratory for testing was 2.0 ppt or less.
-Testing will continue in 2024.
+The reporting limit used by the certified testing laboratory was 2.0 ppt or less.

+Testing will continue in 2025.

-As mentioned earlier, the ACSA uses advanced water treatment in the form of granular activated carbon (GAC), and it has been proven to be highly effective in removing PFAS compounds.
+As mentioned earlier, the ACSA uses advanced water treatment in the form of granular activated carbon (GAC), which has been proven to be highly effective in removing PFAS compounds.